imdeepmind/imdeepmind.github.io/docs/programming-languages/python/context-manager.md

 ## Why Use Context Managers?

 - **Resource Management:** They make resource management easier and less error-prone, especially when dealing with things like file handles, network connections, and database transactions.
-- **Exception Safety:** By ensuring that cleanup happens even when an exception occurs, context managers make your code safer.
+- **Exception Safety:** By ensuring that cleanup happens even when an exception occurs, context managers make Our code safer.
 - **Cleaner Code:** They simplify code by removing the need for explicit `try`, `finally` blocks and reducing boilerplate.